KyleVaughn/UM2/docs/source/install.rst

 .. code-block:: bash

-    spack install gcc@12.3.0 # This may take a while spack load gcc@12.3.0
+    spack install gcc@12 # This will take a while (15-90 minutes) spack load gcc@12
     spack compiler find
     # Verify that gcc 12 is the default gcc
-    gcc --version # Expect 12.3.0
+    gcc --version # Expect 12

 You should have previously cloned the UM2 repository.
 If not, do so now: